MitchTrigg/dig333-devlog/README.md

 ### Monk Chapter 5: Python Basics

 1. Introduction
-2. Deciding Between Python 2 and Python 3
-3. Editing Python Programs with Mu
-4. Using the Python Console
-5. Running Python Programs from the Terminal
-6. Assigning Names to Values (Variables)
-7. Displaying Output
-8. Reading User Input
-9. Arithmetic
-10. Creating String
-11. Concatenating (Joining) Strings
-12. Converting Numbers into Strings
-13. Converting Strings into Numbers
-14. Finding the Length of a String
-15. Finding the Position of One String Within Another
-16. Extracting Part of a String
-17. Replacing One String of Characters with Another Within a String
-18. Converting a String to Uppercase of Lowercase
-19. Running Commands Conditionally
-20. Comparing Values
-21. Logical Operators
-22. Repeating Instructions an Exact Number of Times
-23. Repeating Instructions Until Some Condition Changes
-24. Breaking Out of a Loop
-25. Defining a Function in Python
+    1. To find your raspberry pi desktop
+        - Open up your pi
+            - ssh pi@mitchpi
+            - password = mitchpi
+        - hostname -I
+            - gets your ip address.
+        - Open up remote desktop
+        - insert your raspberry pi ip address
+        - username is pi and password is mitchpi
+3. Deciding Between Python 2 and Python 3
+4. Editing Python Programs with Mu
+    1. Using Thonny instead of Mu.
+    2. Made the count.py file which counts from 1 to 9.
+5. Using the Python Console
+    1. Thonny had no REPL button, you just type 2 + 2 in the console.
+7. Running Python Programs from the Terminal
+8. Assigning Names to Values (Variables)
+    1. Assigned example variables
+    2. Don't have a type
+10. Displaying Output
+    1. print()
+12. Reading User Input
+13. Arithmetic
+14. Creating String
+15. Concatenating (Joining) Strings
+    1. S1 = 'abc'
+    2. S2 = 'def'
+    3. s = S1 + S2
+    4. print(s)
+17. Converting Numbers into Strings
+    1. str(123)
+19. Converting Strings into Numbers
+    1. int('-123')
+    2. int('1001',2) = 9
+        - Binary number
+    3. int('AFF0', 16) = 45040
+        - Converts hexadecimal number into integer
+21. Finding the Length of a String
+    1. len('abcdef') = 6
+23. Finding the Position of One String Within Another
+    1. s = 'abcdefghi'
+    2. s.find('def') = 3
+25. Extracting Part of a String
+    1. s = 'abcdefghi'
+    2. s[1:5] = 'bcde'
+27. Replacing One String of Characters with Another Within a String
+    1. s.replace('S1', 'S2')
+        - Replaces the string S1 with the String S2 within the string s
+29. Converting a String to Uppercase of Lowercase
+    1. 'aBcDe'.upper() = 'ABCDE'
+    2. 'aBcDe'.lower() = 'abcde'
+31. Running Commands Conditionally
+    1. if x > 100
+    2. elif x < 10
+    3. else
+33. Comparing Values
+    1. Less than <
+    2. Greater than >
+    3. Less than or equal to <=
+    4. Greater than or equal to >=
+    5. Exactly equal to ==
+    6. Not equal to !=
+    7. 1 != 2 prints True
+35. Logical Operators
+    1. if x > 10 and x < 20
+        - print('x is in the middle')
+37. Repeating Instructions an Exact Number of Times
+    1. for i in range(1,11)
+        - print(i)
+        - prints numbers 1 through 10
+39. Repeating Instructions Until Some Condition Changes
+    1. while answer !='X'
+41. Breaking Out of a Loop
+    1. type break
+43. Defining a Function in Python
+    - def count_to_n(n):
+        - for i in range(1, n+1):
+            - print(i)
+    - count_to_n(5)